CRESC FULL MEMBERS

 Dr Tage Andersson is Head of Course for the Bachelor of Business and lectures on innovation and management.
 He has 25 years of combined professional, academic, and research experience and focuses on the intersection between digital technologies, innovation, entrepreneurship, strategy, projects, and supply chains.

-Prior to joining CQUniversity, Tage Andersson worked in several senior management positions at companies such as Nokia, Cochlear, Fujitsu, Etherstack and has been responsible for innovation and business development; operations and supply chain management; project and program management; technology and engineering management.
+Prior to joining CQUniversity, Dr Andersson worked in several senior management positions at companies such as Nokia, Cochlear, Fujitsu, and Etherstack.
+He has been responsible for innovation and business development; operations and supply chain management; project and program management; technology and engineering management.

 PROFESSOR DEAN CARSON

 Prior to that, Dean headed the Demographic Research Program with Charles Darwin University and Northern Territory Treasury.
 Dean has a long association with CQUniversity, having studied and worked at the Capricornia Institute of Advanced Education and other incarnations.
-Dean has recently returned to CQUniversity (whilst currently based in Sweden).
+Professor Carson has recently returned to CQUniversity (whilst currently based in Sweden).

 ASSOCIATE PROFESSOR LINDA COLLEY